nsrr/haassa-documentation/pages/README.md

 Please include the following text in the Acknowledgements:

 > The Honolulu-Asia Aging Study of Sleep Apnea (HAASSA) was supported by contracts from the National Institute on Aging (NO1-AG-4-2149) and the National Heart, Lung, and Blood Institute (NO1-HC05102).
-The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, RFP 75N92019R002).
+The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, 75N92019R002).

 ## Data overview